 "Cultural traits and organizational practices detrimental to safety were allowed to develop," the board wrote, citing "reliance on past success as a substitute for sound engineering practices" and "organizational barriers that prevented effective communication of critical safety information" among the problems found.

-CAIB recommended NASA ruthlessly seek and eliminate safety problems, such as the foam, to help astronaut safety in future missions.
+CAIB recommended NASA ruthlessly seek and eliminate safety problems, such as the foam, to ensure astronaut safety in future missions.
 It also called for more predictable funding and political support for the agency, and added that the shuttle must be replaced with a new transportation system.

 "The shuttle is now an aging system but still developmental in character.
 It is in the nation's interest to replace the shuttle as soon as possible," the report stated.

-Returning to flight
+Returning to flight and retiring the space shuttle program

 Due to more foam loss than expected, the next shuttle flight did not take place until July 2006.
 After STS-121's safe conclusion, NASA deemed the program ready to move forward and shuttles resumed flying several times a year.